bogwonch/PhD-Application/Research-Proposal.md

 With generic data strong encryption will always provide a good level of protection against theft.
 But with executable code we have more options and the potential to add counter-measures to let us know when the data has been stolen.
 A really nice advantage of using steganography to provide this is that the cover-text can be this defensive program.
-The covertext could be used to install malware, or behave as an inefficient implementation of the hidden program.
+The cover-text could be used to install malware, or behave as an inefficient implementation of the hidden program.

 This topic is interesting for any group interested in security auditing, and the software and hardware necessary to implement secure systems.
 Byte-code steganography and platform independent programs is also of interest for groups looking at the security of instruction sets.
 It is also interesting for people studying compiler support for steganography.
 Recent work by people inside Bristol University's Cryptography and Information Security group suggest some interest in steganography[@Zaharis:2011cl].
-Polymorphism can be used by platform independant programs to hide their presence.
+Polymorphism can be used by platform independent programs to hide their presence.
 Looking into polymorphic coding techniques is something else the group has been interested in[@Amarilli:2011fm].

 I believe that studying steganographic solutions to exfiltration is an interesting topic.